 Celle never guessed that her wedding reception would be in Gloryngael and that a miniature God-Emperor would adorn the top of her wedding cake.
 She and Torval represented the two branches of Ataryl the First and tradition demanded that those houses remain separate, it was part of the checks and balances Ataryl had wisely installed, using the same foresight as your founding fathers when they invented the executive, legislative and judicial branches of government.
-Maelryn the Vizier had warned against the marriage, citing obscure prophecies that foretold doom should the wedding move forward, but the hillbilly God-Emperor had his heart set on making a baby with is cousin that inherited from sides of the family tree.
+Maelryn the Vizier had warned against the marriage, citing obscure prophecies that foretold doom should the wedding move forward, but the hillbilly God-Emperor had his heart set on making a baby with his cousin to reunite both sides of the family tree.
 If the kid was born with six toes or four fingers, so what, he’d still have a nice pearl chair to sit in and the might of the greatest empire in the world at his back and call.
 He’d survive just fine.

 The Fins specialized in performing tasks you couldn’t advertise for, at least not openly.
 Marketing skills in their trade went opposite conventional wisdom.
 Some jobs were guild sponsored, others were done for hire, but instead of seeking out business, the customers often found you.
 It wasn’t at all difficult to find a Fin when you needed one – everybody knows someone who knows someone.
 The Fins robbed, burgled and stole.
 They conned, swindled and scammed.
 They extorted, blackmailed and shook down.
 They spied, fenced and smuggled.
 Virtually everyone earning a living in defiance of the God-Emperor had some affiliation with the guild.
 Street urchins looked to the guild for a roof and hot soup.
 Streetwalkers expected protection, in exchange for a small cut.
 Fences kept goods flowing in and out of the capitol and information brokers found it hard to keep up with demand.
 Within two years, the Fins were at the heart of Sangrithar’s thriving black market economy.